Evolutionary Dynamics of Acid Resistance in Tumors: A Mathematical Model: Introduction

-In this work, we develop a mathematical model that integrates these mechanisms to investigate how two key parameters, baseline acid clearance and acid-resistance ``machinery" effectiveness, affect resistance evolution.
-Through bifurcation analysis across different levels of phenotypic plasticity, we identify regime-dependent therapeutic strategies and establish plasticity as a critical determinant of treatment response in acidic tumor microenvironments.
+In this work, we develop a mathematical model that integrates these mechanisms to investigate how two key parameters, baseline acid clearance and acid-resistance ``machinery'' effectiveness, affect resistance evolution.
+Through bifurcation analysis across different levels of phenotypic plasticity, we identify regime-dependent therapeutic strategies and establish plasticity as a critical determinant of treatment response in acidic tumor microenvironments. \ {Specifically, we ask: can a low-dimensional ODE model identify therapeutically targetable parameters that govern resistance evolution, and thereby suggest interventions capable of preventing or reversing the tumor phenotypes associated with treatment failure, immune evasion, and metastatic progression?}